germantellezv/to-do-app-nodejs/README.md

 # Usage
 `
-node app crear -d "Have a nice day and be awesome!" node app actualizar -d "Have a nice day and be awesome!" --completar true node app borrar -d "Have a nice day and be awesome!" node app listar
+node app crear -d "Have a nice day and be awesome!" <br>
+node app actualizar -d "Have a nice day and be awesome!" --completar true <br>
+node app borrar -d "Have a nice day and be awesome!" <br>
+node app listar <br>
 `